Notes On… PRIDE

 PRIDE, in this way, is not just symbolic.
 It’s somatic.

 PRIDE is not only for the ones who are loud.
 It is for the quiet queers too.
-The ones who write poems in journals.
-The ones who’ve never been to a march.
-The ones still learning how to say “I love you” without apology.
+The ones who write their truth in journals.
+Who’ve never marched.
+Who are still learning how to say “I love you” without shrinking.

 To the elders: thank you.